sainirohit529/python-Flask-Application/README.md

 This repository contains python file and txt files which needs to be render

-Please install requirment file bey executing pip install -r requirements.txt
+Please enable virutal environment and install requirement file bey executing pip install -r requirements.txt